-(CNN) — If you're due for a Delta flight sometime soon, you might notice something new.
+(CNN) — If you're about to travel and due for a Delta flight sometime soon, you might notice something new.

 Fashion designer and "Project Runway" judge Zac Posen has designed new uniforms for Delta employees, which will debut on the ground and in the air on May 29, 2018.